nahmedpk/TrafficEnquiries/README.md

 # TrafficEnquiries

-A customizeable plugin to show listing on wordpress admin.
+- This plugin provide custom listing for custom table in WordPress admin, it also have export all the inquiries in csv format A customizeable plugin to show listing on wordpress admin.
 - Simply download zip file and upload in wordpress `wp-content/plugins` folder and extract.
 - Go to wordpress admin and activate the plugin.